LBHackney-IT/social-care-case-viewer-api/README.md

 A quick fix for this to comment out the code in in [SccvDbContext](./SocialCareCaseViewerApi/V1/Infrastructure/SccvDbContext.cs) that sets up using a `localTrustStore` and adding a SSL certificate (e.g `lines 14 - 36`).
 After commenting this out, rerun `make serve` and try again.

-The docker implementation is still a work-in-progress but the above setup should allow for some API calls to be tested locally.

 ### Running the tests